MailTape/MailTape-v1/_posts/2017-01-22-Detroit-Swindle.md

 episode_URL: 'http://mailta.pe/244/Detroit-Swindle/'
 description: >-
   This morning, let yourself dive into complete blissfulness with the soulful beat of our guests Detroit Swindle.
+Awake with their chilled out yet rhythmic musical selection that highlights the return of soul in hip-hop.
 guestPic: guestPic244.jpg
 musiColor: musiColor244.png
 fbPic: fbPic244.png